| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday September 11,

 that will be sold that day, offering some of the premiere genetics in both

+breeds to those who select bulls from this offering.
 They will be getting some details on the October first sale online in the near future- in the meantime, you can get a complete sale book and more information on the upcoming bull sale by calling Express in Yukon at 1-800-664-3977. | |

-The Destructive Phytophthora Blight Identified on Watermelon in Southwest Oklahoma. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Phytophthora
+| The Destructive Phytophthora Blight Identified on Watermelon in Southwest Oklahoma. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Phytophthora

 blight, caused by Phytophthora capsici, is a devastating disease of